MuckerMayhem/TestBot/README.md

 !leave - Disconnects the bot from its voice channel
 !meme - le dank maymay XDDD
 !prune - Prune messages matching a specific phrase
+!rabbit - Quickly link your rabb.it room
 !roll - Roll dice or choose a random user
 !setting - Change user settings
-!sound - Play a soung
+!sound - Play a song
 !test - Test command
 !type - Make the bot type something
 !waifu - Manage your waifus!
 So kawaii! (kill me)